 What Do 265, 275, and 285 Tires Mean?

-265 tires mean that the width of your tires is 265 mm.
-Meanwhile, 275 tires have a width of 275 mm and 285 tires have a width of 285mm.
+265 tires indicate that the tire width measures 265 mm, while 275 tires have a width of 275 mm, and 285 tires come with a width of 285 mm.

 When you look at every tire, there will be a series of three numbers on the sidewall.
 The first number in these measurements indicates what your tire’s width is.